Terms & Conditions

 16. Flight Delay and Cancellation.
 In the event of any flight delay or cancellation at your UK or overseas point of departure, the airline is responsible for providing such assistance as is legally required by the Denied Boarding Regulations (see below).
 The ferry, tunnel or rail operator is similarly responsible in relation to any delayed or cancelled sea crossing or international rail departure.
 Except where otherwise stated in our brochure or on our website, we regret we cannot provide any assistance in such circumstances other than information and advice to the extent we are in a position to do so.

-17. Financial Security.
-We hold an Air Travel Organiser's Licence issued by the Civil Aviation Authority (ATOL number 9295).
-When you buy an ATOL protected flight or flight inclusive holiday from us you will receive an ATOL Certificate.
+When you buy an ATOL protected flight or flight inclusive holiday from us, you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.

-18. Jurisdiction.
-Your contract with us and any dispute, claim or other matter of any description which arises between us will be governed by English law.
-We both agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with by the AiTO dispute resolution scheme (see clause 10) or by the Courts of England and Wales only unless, in the case of court proceedings, you live in Scotland or Northern Ireland.
+19. Jurisdiction.
+Your contract with us and any dispute, claim or other matter of any description which arises between us (“claim”) will be governed by English law.
+We both agree that any claim (and whether or not involving any personal injury) which arises between us must be dealt with by the AiTO dispute resolution scheme (see clause 10) or by the Courts of England and Wales only unless, in the case of court proceedings, you live in Scotland or Northern Ireland.
 In this case, proceedings may be brought in the courts of Scotland or Northern Ireland, as applicable.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and claim governed by the law of Scotland / Northern Ireland as applicable but if you do not so choose, English law will apply.

 Revised 10 Sep 2018, Financial Protection, para 17, updated Oct 21.